-With the annual Superstar Shake-up in the books, let’s take a moment to look at the who won, lost, and should seriously contemplate calling Impact or AEW (*snicker*… just kidding) below!
+With the annual Superstar Shake-up in the books, let’s take a moment to look at the who won, lost, and who should seriously contemplate calling Impact or AEW (just kidding) below!

 Losers: The… *sigh* Viking Experience

 When War Machine was first signed with WWE I was extremely happy for Hanson and Rowe.
 These two have put on classic after classic in ROH and overseas.
 A few seconds into me marking out I was immediately filled with dread.
-Dread I say!
 Why?
-How long would it take for WWE to take one of the most intimidating teams in wrestling and turn them into hog farmers or some such other stupid shit?
+How long would it take for WWE to take one of the most intimidating teams in wrestling and turn them into hog farmers or something equally ridiculous?
 How could a Viking gimmick get over with the mainstream audience?
-Much to their credit, WWE just slightly changed the duo’s name to War Raiders and essentially let them be the team they have always been.
+Much to their credit, WWE just slightly changed the duo’s name to The War Raiders and essentially let them be the team they have always been.

 Prediction: Every team gets a run with the Raw tag belts.
 The Bunny Ranch’s latest menu item… I mean the Viking Experience will be no different.

 Winner: Buddy Murphy

 Murphy has put on high-quality match after match, even if the casual fan probably hasn’t seen it.
 Don’t lie, you know you don’t watch 205 Live.
 Hell, this is my job and I hardly watch it.
 Granted, a run in NXT as a singles competitor would have done Murphy and his character… wait what the heck is this guy’s gimmick again?
 Note to self: dedicate 500 words to explaining why Murphy needs a damn personality later.
 Anyway, Murphy is the type of superstar that will be featured heavily on SD Live.
 Murphy will slide into the Andrade roll of a heel that they can slot in to have a good 10-12 minute match each week.

 Prediction: Look for Murphy to end up wearing the Intercontinental Championship sooner rather than later.